openstack/ha-guide/doc/ha-guide/source/intro-ha-concepts.rst

 - Facility services such as power, air conditioning, and fire protection

+In the event that a component fails and a back-up system must take on its load, most high availability systems will replace the failed component as quickly as possible to maintain necessary redundancy.
+This way time spent in a degraded protection state is minimized.

 Most high availability systems fail in the event of multiple independent (non-consequential) failures.
 In this case, most implementations favor protecting data over maintaining availability.